Algebraic-Programming/ALP/docs/Development.md

-Given that this is a template library, there are both rigid code styles as well as more rigid coding patterns to ensure the overall quality of the template library-- these are detailed in their respecive sections.
+Given that this is a template library, there are both rigid code styles as well as more rigid coding patterns to ensure the overall quality of the template library-- these are detailed in their respective sections.
 This document also includes a brief description of code style tools included with the repository, as well as a section on the use of the available build and test infrastructure.